ollienation/Mortey/README.md

 - Improved voice assistant responsiveness
 - Expanded safety and verification layers
 - Mobile app for on-the-go use
 - Calendar integration for smart scheduling
+- sandbox enviornment
 - More tools and plugins

 ---